usherlabs/ccxt/README.md

 - **Free software** means CCXT is free to use and has no hidden fees, with CCXT traders pay the same trading fees they would pay to the exchanges directly.
 - **Open source** means anyone is allowed to use it, to look inside the code and to change everything, including other brokers.

+## About UsherLabs and Verity

+**UsherLabs** is a leading technology company specializing in cryptocurrency trading infrastructure and algorithmic trading solutions.
+Our mission is to provide robust, scalable, and innovative tools for the digital asset ecosystem.

+**Verity** is our advanced trading engine that powers this enhanced version of CCXT, providing:
+- High-performance trading capabilities
+- Advanced risk management features
+- Real-time market data processing
+- Scalable infrastructure for institutional clients

+This fork represents our commitment to the open-source community while providing enterprise-grade enhancements for professional traders and institutions.

 ## Contact Us

 For business inquiries: info@ccxt.trade

+For UsherLabs and Verity related inquiries: [Contact UsherLabs](https://usherlabs.com)